Arslanparvez/django_crud/blood/README.md

 # django_crud
-#this is all about learningg git in the second commit
+#this is all about learningg git in the second commit git checkout test one